MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 #### Posting overview for Sales Order Processing

->   When you post a batch in Sales Order Processing, the invoices and returns
->   are posted, moved to history and removed from the batch.
-Quotes, orders, or
->   back orders will remain in batches until you void, delete, or transfer them
->   to another document.
+When you post a batch in Sales Order Processing, the invoices and returns are posted, moved to history and removed from the batch.
+Quotes, orders, or back orders will remain in batches until you void, delete, or transfer them to another document.

->   When you post an invoice or return in Sales Order Processing, the following
->   transactions and records will be updated:
+When you post an invoice or return in Sales Order Processing, the following transactions and records will be updated:

 -   Inventory quantities will be adjusted for the items sold or returned.

 -   If you’re using multiple bins, the item’s on-hand quantity and allocated quantity decrease in each bin at the site when you post an invoice.

 -   If you’re using multiple bins and you post a return, bin quantities increase by the quantity specified in the Sales Returned Quantities Entry window.

 -   The customer balance and salesperson commission will be updated in Receivables Management.
 A transaction will be added in Receivables Management so you can apply payments to the documents.

 -   Sales tax records will be updated for the transaction.

 -   If you’re using Bank Reconciliation, your checkbook will be updated if the transaction has an amount received or returned.

 -   Transactions will be posted to or through General Ledger, depending on how your system is set up.
 For more information about setting up posting options, see the System Setup instructions (Help \>\> Contents \>\> select Setting up the System).

+> [!NOTE]
->   *National accounts provide the ability to restrict payments for child
->   customers and apply credit checking, holds and finance charges at a
->   consolidated national account level, depending on how the account was set
->   up.
-If you can’t save or post a transaction, check the status of the options
->   in the National Accounts Maintenance window.*
+> National accounts provide the ability to restrict payments for child customers and apply credit checking, holds and finance charges at a consolidated national account level, depending on how the account was set up.
+If you can’t save or post a transaction, check the status of the options in the National Accounts Maintenance window.

 #### Posting a single transaction

 After you enter a sales invoice or return, you can post the document or save it to a batch.
 For more information about entering invoices or returns, see *Entering an invoice* on page 93 or *Entering a return* on page 104.
-You must approve invoices that exceeded the customer’s credit limit if you are using customer credit limit override workflow.
+You must approve invoices that exceeded the customer’s credit limit if you are usingcustomer credit limit override workflow.

->   **To post a single transaction:**
+**To post a single transaction:**

 1. Open the Sales Transaction Entry window.

->   (Sales \>\> Transactions \>\> Sales Transaction Entry)
+ (Sales \>\> Transactions \>\> Sales Transaction Entry)

-1. Select or enter the sales transaction information.
+2. Select or enter the sales transaction information.
 To enter and post a single transaction, don’t enter a batch ID.
 If you select an existing transaction, clear the Batch ID field.

-2. Choose Post to post the transaction.
+3. Choose Post to post the transaction.

-3. Close the window and select which posting reports to print.
+4. Close the window and select which posting reports to print.

+> [!NOTE]
->   *When transactions are posted using transaction-level posting, the batch
->   control fields on the posting journal always contain zero amounts.
-The
->   transactions have been posted, however, even though zeros are displayed.
-If
->   the transactions hadn’t been posted, a message would appear on the posting
+> When transactions are posted using transaction-level posting, the batch control fields on the posting journal always contain zero amounts.
+The transactions have been posted, however, even though zeros are displayed.
+If the transactions hadn’t been posted, a message would appear on the posting journal.
->   journal.*

 **To post a single transaction using the action pane:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.

 2. Mark the invoice or return that you want to post.